SkoolNotes/Taproot/2020PHYS201/KBPHSY201FirstReadingNotes.md

 ### Relative Scales Energy
  - Energy and its conservation make it perhaps one of the most important things in physics
+ - Kinetic energy and mass energy are the most important types when it comes to particles
+	 - Rest mas is different from mass
  -